Achievement Award in Medicine

 Achievement Award in Medicine Honoree, 2012 William M. Keane, MD

-Having seen how head and neck cancer can interfere with a patient’s ability to speak and swallow and disfigure the face and neck, William M. Keane, MD, has devoted his career to improving treatments for this disease so that his patients can maintain their quality of life.
+Having seen how head and neck cancer can interfere with a patient’s ability to speak and swallow, and how it can disfigure the face and neck, William M. Keane, MD, devoted his career to improving treatments for this disease so that his patients can maintain their quality of life.

 Achievement Award in Medicine Honoree, 2011 Howard H. Weitz, MD

 Howard H. Weitz, MD, epitomizes the ideal physician: compassionate clinician, exceptional educator.
 He has brought distinction to the University since graduating from Jefferson Medical College more than three decades ago.

 Achievement Award in Medicine Honoree, 2010 William Tasman, MD

 William Tasman, MD, was a renowned surgeon, clinician, investigator, and administrator who exhibited extraordinary commitment to ophthalmology and Jefferson throughout his 48 years with the Wills Eye Institute.